input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Daedalus is a full-node hierarchical deterministic (HD) desktop wallet for ada.

-Daedalus comes bundled with a full Cardano node, so requires a relatively high specification desktop machine for good performance.
+Daedalus comes bundled with a full Cardano node, so requires a relatively high-specification desktop machine for good performance.
 The wallet stores the entire history of the Cardano blockchain and validates all blocks and transactions for fully trustless and autonomous operation.
+Daedalus is ideal for those who want accurate blockchain data, but should not be the go-to wallet for everyday, minor transactions.

 ### Yoroi